1923k/High-School-Management-System-PHP/README.md

 The aim of this project is to facilitate the education process easier between teachers and students.
 It is an *Online* learning platform that enables learning process more eaiser and user friendly while at in remote areas.

 - Project Link : (https://studentlearn.epizy.com/)
+# Notice !!!
+- This project is still under development👨‍💻.
+- Don't be suprised by continious change along the way.
+- Please feel free to naviagte through it in the provided link above.
+- Please conduct the developer for more details in a given email below

 Please access the project documentation below: